 F66 (Kollafjarðarheiði) is a challenging drive located in the West Fjords peninsula of Iceland.
 It's only suitable for 4x4 vehicles with very high ground clearance, as there are a few small rivers along the way.

 Tucked away on the northwestern part of the country, the road is 24.5 km (15.22 miles) long, running north-south from Road 61 to Road 60.
 It is a rough and challenging road designed only for a 4-wheel-drive vehicle with high clearance.

 How long does it take to drive F66 road in Iceland?

 Plan between 2-3 hours to complete the drive.
-This road is not for people that are afraid of heights.
-Driving in a small passenger car is simply and plainly irresponsible and can be very dangerous.
-It is a road for off-road lovers and people who want to escape the crowds.
-It’s one of the famous F Roads of the country.
+This road is not for people afraid of heights.
+Driving in a small passenger car is irresponsible and dangerous.
+It is a road for off-road lovers and those who want to escape the crowds, renowned as one of the famous F Roads of the country.

-There are a few small rivers.
-Crossing big rivers requires a bit of experience.
-Do not attempt to cross with one car, or during heavy rain.
+The track is pretty bad, filled with large rocks.
+Crossing big rivers requires experience.
+Do not attempt to cross with one car or during heavy rain.
 It can be treacherous if the water level rises due to lots of rain and warm weather.
-Only well equipped jeeps and larger vehicles are able to cross the rivers.
-Please do not attempt to cross this river on a small jeep.
+Only well-equipped jeeps and larger vehicles are able to cross the rivers.
+Please do not attempt to cross this river in a small jeep.
 In case you get stuck in the river, call 112.
-Always check the river to ensure that it's not too deep.
-Rivers that can change rapidly with rain or change in heat.
-This road is amazing by day, but can be dangerous during the dark night.
+Always check the river to ensure that it's not too deep, as rivers can change rapidly with rain or a change in heat.
+This road is amazing during the day but can be dangerous at night.
 Rental car insurance does not cover damages from water, including any damage caused by crossing rivers.